Juro offers a clean, all-in-one platform for managing contracts, but just like any other tool, it doesn’t work for everyone.

 It works especially well for managing legacy contracts and keeping key documents in one central place.
 It’s often used by smaller legal teams or operations managers who just want to get contracts in and out efficiently.

-PandaDoc is a cloud-based document automation platform that lets you create, send, and monitor business documents.
+PandaDoc is a cloud-based platform that lets you create, send, and monitor business documents.
 These include contracts, quotes, proposals, and more.

 Concord is another contract management platform that allows you to create, collaborate on, and manage contracts from start to finish.
 Its design makes it a good choice for businesses that want a comprehensive solution without a steep learning curve.